claudiohermida/ETH-KIPU-2025-TP-MOD-2/README.md

   ```
 - we build an array `BidderToDisplay[]` with pairs `(bidderAddress, offer)` to show the list of current bidders and their offers, build upon iteration over the keys array `biddersAddresses`.

 - `highestBid` holds initially the starting bid set by the contract deployer (`owner`).
 After the first bid is placed, it holds the highest offer.
-The following #invariabt holds:
+The following invariant holds:
   ```
   (biddersAddresses.length > 0) ==>
              [highestBid == bidders[highestBidder].offer